- Published

 Accessibility and mobile usability analysis focuses on whether a site works for all users, across devices and assistive technologies.
 Common issues identified include missing or incorrect text alternatives, insufficient contrast between text and background, poor heading structure, missing form labels and focus states, and touch targets that are too small or too close together.

-Tools commonly used here include browser-based accessibility inspection tools, mobile emulation and responsive testing in Chrome DevTools, and automated audits combined with manual review.
-These insights are addressed further in accessibility and mobile-focused articles under Optimization and related Technical SEO coverage in Technical SEO guides.
+Tools commonly used here include WAVE, axe DevTools, browser-based accessibility inspection tools, mobile emulation and responsive testing in Chrome DevTools, and automated audits combined with manual review.
+These insights are addressed further in accessibility and mobile-focused articles under optimization and related technical SEO coverage in technical SEO guides.

 Development and Debugging Analysis